pidg3/P4-Performance-Optimisation/README.md

 The code is organised into two folders: 'dist' for prod and 'dev' for development.
 Gulp 'watch' task copies across all code files if running.
 Images need to be copied across manually or using one of image loaders in gulpfile.

-node_modules folder is .gitignored, npm modules will need to be installed on local repositories.

 ### Changes made: Portfolio Pages

 * MP-Perf#4 (various) All JS minified, for both main page and Pizza page.
 All done using Gulp ('watch').